cmayron/Legal-Calculus/README.md

 The Manifesto defines the purpose, philosophy, and constitutional inheritance of LCES™.
 The README governs activation.
 The Bootloader governs runtime.
 The Editions govern procedural physics.
 The SCU layer governs operational structure.
 No operational layer may be inferred from doctrine, and no doctrinal surface may collapse into an operational one.

 Doctrine explains.
 Runtime authorizes.
 Execution performs.
 Preservation protects.
+# ADDENDUM — CONSTITUTIONAL BOUNDARIES (V7.0 ALIGNMENT)

+This Addendum clarifies the constitutional boundaries of LCES™.
+The constitutional mechanics layer (12‑Section Constitution) governs movement, authority, and consequence.
+The doctrinal Manifesto governs meaning, identity, and provenance.
+No Edition, Mode, or Role may reinterpret or dilute these boundaries.
+All future expansions must remain subordinate to the constitutional architecture defined herein.

 ---
 Manifesto Addendum — Constitutional Boundaries (V7.0 Alignment)